-- 39. Staff can find general information, fact sheets, leaflets and signposting details in a number of locations: - Signposting Leaflets All customers/individuals - District Provision Tool Working Age.
+- 34. Staff can find general information, fact sheets, leaflets and signposting details in a number of locations: - Signposting Leaflets All customers/individuals - District Provision Tool Working Age.
 The District Provision Tool (DPT) provides access to the full range of provision and support delivered by Jobcentre Plus, Skills Funding Agency (SFA), Skills Development Scotland, Careers Wales, other providers and local authorities.
-It includes a comprehensive menu of Specialist support information for vulnerable groups linking to national and local sources of help - Local signposting arrangements are provided at some DWP office locations
+It includes a comprehensive menu of Specialist support information for vulnerable groups linking to national and local sources of help - Local signposting arrangements are provided at some DWP office locations - Advisory Services Team Site provides information via sub sites on Armed Forces, lone parents, under 18s and childcare

-- Advisory Services Team Site provides information via sub sites on Armed Forces, lone parents, under 18s and childcare. - The Vulnerability Hub includes mini guides on each of the Life Events and Personal Circumstances, and links to organisations that can offer help and support to individuals.
+The Customer Service A-Z includes mini guides on many Life Events and Personal Circumstances which affect our customers, and includes links to organisations that can offer help and support to individuals